julen

 Train

 I like travelling by train - I like the very subdued rattle-clattle of wheels on tracks.
 I like the way the landscape skims by outside in a life-sized panoramas.
-Amtrak - for all it is maligned and limited in service - has a gift for hiring good conductors who can handle grumpiness and bad-tempered clientele with grace and humor - and provoke them to laughter.
+Amtrak - for all it is both maligned and hamstrung - has a gift for hiring good conductors who can handle grumpiness and bad-tempered clientele with grace and humor - and provoke them to laughter.
 It is service with character, and it is too rare a thing.
 One year, I waited too long to get my tickets back to college after winter break, and I had to get one of the cabinettes for Charlottesville to DC.
 I had so much fun unfolding all the bits and pieces, seeing how everything was stacked up and organized, and pretending I was in a 1940s movie on my way to adventure and romance.

 Sir Thomas Tuddenham